 Notes

-1 This is a compilation of the Western Australian Tourism Commission Act 1983 and includes the amendments made by the other written laws referred to in the following table.
-1a.
+1 This reprint is a compilation as at 13 August 2010 of the Western Australian Tourism Commission Act 1983 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table